Social Nav Bar Overrides - v2019

 All-Star Kids recognizes students, grades K-12, in Northeast Ohio who are setting a positive example for their peers.

-The Cavaliers will select one student each month of the season (November - April) as the All-Star Kids winner.
-Cavaliers’ mascots, "Hype Man" Ahmaad Crump, and Chick-fil-A’s “Cow” will make a surprise visit to each winning student's school to present him/her with a super-sized ticket to a Cavaliers home game and a catered Chick-fil-A party for their entire class!
-In addition to receiving four (4) tickets to a game, the winning student will also receive four (4) complimentary passes to the VIP Club and will be recognized on-court prior to the game.
-Eligible students must be nominated by a principal, assistant principal, counselor, teacher or mentor.
+The Cavaliers will select one student each month of the regular season (October - April) as the All-Star Kids winner.
+Cavaliers "Hype Man" Ahmaad Crump and a Cavaliers mascot will travel to each winner’s school to present him/her with a super-sized ticket to a Cavaliers home game!
+In addition to receiving four (4) tickets to a game, the winning student will also receive complimentary food and beverage, recognition on-court prior to the game and a catered lunch party for their entire class!